31 Good Jobs for Older People: How to Make Money, Stay Active, and Thrive at Work as a Senior

 7. Customer service representative

 Do you enjoy talking on the phone?
 Why not help people by answering questions and solving problems?
 You need patience and good communication skills for this work.
 Basic computer knowledge is also necessary.
 But work-at-home jobs are available.
-And about one in five positions in this field are part-time, which makes customer service one of the best part-time jobs for seniors at home.15
+And the Occupational Outlook Handbook (OOH) says that some positions in this field are part-time, which can make customer service a good option for seniors.

 8. Tour guide